 3) Total enclosure.

-d) Covered or enclosed inflatable amusement attractions shall be so designed that if a power failure occurs the structure will remain substantially erect for more than the time required to evacuate the normal rated occupancy or five minutes whichever is the longer period.
+d) Covered or enclosed inflatable amusement attractions shall be so designed that if a power failure occurs the structure will remain substantially erect for more than the time required to evacuate the normal rated occupancy or 5 minutes, whichever is the longer period.

+e) No inflatable amusement attraction shall be placed in service unless the owner:

+1) Complies with the applicable ASTM F2374 standard (ASTM F2374-17 for attractions manufactured on or after January 1, 2021; ASTM F2374-10 otherwise); and

+2) Complies with ASTM F2374-17, Appendices X2 (Anchoring System Design) and X7 (Staking Guidelines).

-e) No inflatable amusement attraction manufactured after January 1, 2010 shall be placed in service unless the owner:
+f) No inflatable amusement attraction manufactured after January 1, 2020 shall be placed in service unless the owner:

-1) Receives certification that the attraction has been designed, constructed and tested to the standards established by ASTM F2374-10;
+1) Receives certification that the attraction has been designed, constructed and tested to the standards established by ASTM F2374-17;